 Organic yield gaps can be chosen from three sources, namely (Badgley, Moghtader et al. 2007, de Ponti, Rijk et al. 2012, Seufert, Ramankutty et al. 2012).
 (Ponisio, Gonigle et al. 2014) can be chosen as well, but data for this has yet to be included in the code.
 The default is (Seufert, Ramankutty et al. 2012).
-Furthermore, for the Seufert2012-data it is possible to indicate, whether organic yield gaps in developing countries are identical to those in developed countries or whether yield gaps in developing countries and the hypothesis supported by some that yield gaps in developing countries and the hypothesis supported by some that yield gaps in developing countries are lower than in developed countries.
+Furthermore, for the Seufert2012-data it is possible to indicate, whether organic yield gaps in developing countries are identical to those in developed countries or whether yield gaps in developing countries should be zero.
+This choice is available due to lack of information on yield gaps in developing countries and the hypothesis supported by some that yield gaps in developing countries are lower than in developed countries.
 Generally, we tend to conservatively assume that yield gaps are similar and set this choice of similar yield gaps as the default.
 For Badgley2007-data, it is possible to choose organic yields in developing countries to be higher than conventional yields, as suggested by their data.
 This is however highly contested and the default in SOLm is to not do so.
 In any case, (Badgley, Moghtader et al. 2007) is a highly contested publication and we suggest to not use their yield gap data.